 III.F.
-The member's file includes a copy of, or
+The member's file includes a copy of, or documentation stating that the provider gave to the member, written information identifying the name and telephone number of the care coordinator and of the person to contact as backup.

-documentation stating that the provider gave to the member, written information identifying the name and telephone number of the care coordinator and of the the stated guidelines.
+III.D.
+The member's file includes a care plan that meets the stated guidelines.
 If necessary, the care plan identifies all of the care coordinators involved with the family, addresses the role of each care coordinator, and addresses the frequency of contacts between the care coordinators.

-- III.F.
-Provide the member with the written name and telephone number of: - The person who will provide the ongoing care coordination services.
-If necessary, introduce the member to the care person to contact as backup. coordinator if he or she is different from the person who administered the assessment and developed the care plan. • The person to contact in urgent situations or as backup when the care coordinator is unavailable.
+- coordinator if he or she is different from the person who administered the assessment and developed the care plan. - The person to contact in urgent situations or as backup when the care coordinator is unavailable.